 This pungent, salty little fish—and pizza parlor favorite—contains a hefty 400 mg of omega-3 fatty acids per five-fillet serving.
 Sound good?
 You might like what anchovies don’t contain, too.
 Anchovies are considered a low-mercury fish, meaning that it is one of the fish you can safely eat up to 12 ounces (about two servings) per week when you’re a pregnant or nursing mom.
 That’s a lot of pizza!

 Time for a picnic!
 Cabbage, cole slaw’s main ingredient, offers a crisp 170 mg of OFAs in every 1-cup serving.
 Why else to make room in your prenatal or new-mom diet for cabbage?
-The cruciferous veggie is filled with fiber and also a rich source for vitamins C
+The cruciferous veggie is filled with fiber and also a rich source for vitamins C, E, and several Bs.

 So slice up some slaw!
 We like this super-healthy Gingery Napa Slaw made with Napa cabbage, sesame oil, and spicy chopped ginger.
 And here’s a tip: for mayonnaise-based cole slaws, use mayonnaise made with flaxseed oil for an even bigger boost of OFAs.

 Are you a fan of pumpkin pie—even when Thanksgiving is nowhere in sight?
 Then you’re going to love the fact that clove, one of the main spices in traditional pumpkin pie, contains 100 mg of OFAs in every 1-teaspoon serving.
 Stir some cloves into a cup of coffee for instant flavor or add to meat dishes when you want a deep note of spice.

 And speaking of spice, want to spice up your next pumpkin pie?
 Try this Pumpkin Coconut Tart made with real rum (or rum extract, if you choose).